 Table.
 This will be a centerpiece on any specialty cheese board.

-Unpasteurized sheep and cow milk, salt, enzymes, cultures
+Unpasteurized sheep milk, unpasteurized cow milk, salt, cultures, enzymes